 - Notify the classroom teacher of the time you intend to collect your child.

-- On arrival at school, please call at the Office.
+- On arrival at school, please come to the School Office.

-- Please sign our Early Departures Book at the School Office as part of our student welfare commitment.
+- Please sign our Early Departures Book at the School Office as part of our student wellbeing commitment.

 - You will then be asked to collect your child from their classroom.